Code-Institute-Submissions/Milestone-Project-One-16/README.md

 ### **Structure**

 Quick navigation is essential to this project.
-All of the
+All of the sections are on the same page and the navigation bar sticks to the top of the screen.
+Only by clicking on the "read more" link in the champions section will take the user away from the main page.
+This means only the most essential information is displayed.

+### **Skeleton**

+Using figma the following wireframes were made: